LaunchCoderGirlSTL/Java-Learning-Track/src/lessons/lesson06.rst

 Assignments
 -----------

-* Practice from Section 5: Thank You Letter, Mail Merge - **Not Graded - Be Prepared to Demo to Group**
+* Practice from Section 5: :doc:`Thank You Letter, Mail Merge <assignments/thank_you_letter>` - **Not Graded - Be Prepared to Demo to Group**

 ..
-Thank You Letter has its own assignment page
+Thank You Letter has its own assignment page on Canvas